syncfusion-content/winui-docs/winui/Chart/SeriesTypes/BubbleandScatter.md

 ---
 layout: post
 title: Bubble and Scatter in WinUI Chart control | Syncfusion
-description: Learn here all about Bubble and Scatter feature of Syncfusion WinUI Chart control and more details.
+description: Learn here all about Bubble and Scatter feature of Syncfusion WinUI Chart control with zero bubble support and more.
 platform: WinUI
 control: SfChart
 documentation: ug